owenkaplinsky/MCP-Blockly/README.md

 The AI Assistant component is the sophisticated heart of the system.
 It continuously monitors the current workspace state and code.
 When you send a message, the system formats your entire block structure into a readable representation and includes it in the context sent to OpenAI.
 The model receives not just your question but a complete understanding of what you've built.
 The system includes a detailed system prompt that explains MCP concepts, the block syntax, and what actions the model can perform.

-Based on the model's response, the system recognizes three special commands: run to execute your MCP with sample inputs, delete to remove a block by ID, and create to add new blocks to your workspace.
+Based on the model's response, the system recognizes four special commands: run to execute your MCP with sample inputs, delete to remove a block by ID, create to add new blocks to your workspace, and deploy_to_huggingface to publish your tool as a live server.
 When the model issues these commands, they're executed immediately.
 For block modifications, the system uses Server-Sent Events to stream commands back to the frontend, which creates or deletes blocks in real time while you watch.
 This maintains real-time synchronization between the chat interface and the visual editor.

 The AI Assistant can execute multiple actions per conversation turn.
 If the model decides it needs to run your code to see the result before suggesting improvements, it does that automatically.
 If it needs to delete a broken block and create a replacement, it performs both operations and then reports back with what happened.
-This looping continues for up to five consecutive iterations per user message, allowing the AI to progressively refine your blocks without requiring you to send multiple messages.
+This looping continues for up to ten consecutive iterations per user message, allowing the AI to progressively refine your blocks without requiring you to send multiple messages.

+When you're ready to share your MCP tool, you can deploy it directly to Hugging Face Spaces.
+Once deployed, the tool becomes a real MCP server that can be called by any AI system supporting the MCP protocol.
+The AI Assistant in MCP Blockly can immediately use your deployed tool—just ask it to call your MCP and it will invoke the actual live server.

+The agent also monitors your Space's build status.
+Build typically takes 1-2 minutes.
+Once the Space reaches RUNNING status, all the tools you defined in your blocks become available for the AI to call natively.
+If you send a message while the Space is still building, the AI will let you know to wait a moment before your MCP tools become available.

 API keys are managed through environment variables set at runtime.
 The system uses Gradio to automatically generate user interfaces based on the function signatures in your generated code, creating input and output fields that match your tool's parameters.